aftergracepoint1/aftergracepoint.github.io/what-is-gracepoint.md

 It also runs Joyland (Children’s Ministry), Impact (Youth Ministry), InterHigh (High School Ministry), and various other ministries.

+> *Below is a hypothetical experience based on several dozen testimonies.
+Your actual experience may be different in many ways.*

 1. [What's it like at Gracepoint?](#whats-it-like-at-gracepoint)
 2. [But what is it really like at Gracepoint?](#but-what-is-it-really-like-at-gracepoint)
 3. [What happens to you?](#what-happens-to-you)